TextCorpusLabs/oas/README.md

 It assumes that a particular path structure will be used, but the commands can be modified to target a different directory structure without changing the code.
 For the target folder, make sure you have a _lot_ of space.
 [This page](ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/) lists the current dumps.
-They files seem to be on some form of continious rolling update.
+They files seem to be on some form of continuous rolling update.
 **Note:** The shell syntax is PowerShell.
 If you use a different shell, your syntax will be different.